puckvg/puckvg.github.io/index.md

 - Organised seminars and events on machine learning in chemistry (and beyond) @ EPFL, 2021-2022

 ### Supervised student projects
+- Master project on benchmarking representations and methods for ML of chemical reaction properties, 2022
 - Bachelor project on GPR of experimental reaction yields, 2022
 - Bachelor project on fragment-based approaches to machine learning of conceptual DFT descriptors, 2021